FormidableLabs/envy/README.md

 ## Customizing

-Whist Envy will run as a zero-config standalone viewer, it is also possible to run the Envy viewer locally from your application and to define your own systems to customize how traces are presented.
+Whilst Envy will run as a zero-config standalone viewer, it is also possible to run the Envy viewer locally from your application and to define your own systems to customize how traces are presented.

 See the [customization docs](docs/customizing.md) for more information.